fl-yu/yulabgenomics/content/authors/admin/_index.md

 I’m a Postdocteral Research Scientist at Harvard Medical School.
 My research interests are mainly in bioinformatics, single-cell genomics, deep learning, and human (epi)genetics.

 I completed my Ph.D. of Bioinformatics from Harbin Medical University (2018).
-In early 2020, I joined in Guocheng Yuan lab at Dana-Farber Cancer Institute and Vijay Sankaran lab at Boston Children’s Hospital/Broad Institute as a research fellow, repectively, where I worked on algorithm and tool development in terms of single-cell genomics and human genetics.
+In early 2020, I joined in Guocheng Yuan lab at Dana-Farber Cancer Institute and Vijay Sankaran lab at Boston Children’s Hospital/Broad Institute as a research fellow, repectively, where I worked on algorithm and tool development in terms of single-cell genomics and human genetics.1111

 Email: 'yu_fulong@gzlab.ac.cn'